Appointment New Patient Appointment or 214-645-8300

 Medications are often used to lessen muscle tightness, improve functional abilities, treat pain, and manage drooling, complications related to spasticity, or other symptoms.
 These medications can include:

-• Muscle injections with botulinum toxin or nerve injections with phenol to treat tightening of a specific muscle
+• Muscle injections with botulinum toxin or nerve injections with phenol to treat the tightening of a specific muscle

 • Oral muscle relaxers